rtrader58/SC-200T00-Microsoft-Security-Operations-Analyst/Errata all modules.md

 ### Exercise 1 - Deploy Microsoft Defender for Endpoint<br>

-No Errata
+No Errata<br>

-### Exercise 2 - Mitigate Attacks with Microsoft Defender for Endpoint
+### Exercise 2 - Mitigate Attacks with Microsoft Defender for Endpoint<br>

-Do not continue until you see Win1 listed as a device under assets.
+Do not continue until you see Win1 listed as a device under assets.  ~20 Minutes<br>

+Task 2: Investigate the Attacks<br>
+Took ~30 Minutes before the incident appeared - keep refreshing the screen until it appears<br>